turingschool/front-end-curriculum/lessons/module-2/error-handling.md

 ### The challenge

 Visit [this repo](https://github.com/turingschool-examples/fe2-fetch-practice/tree/error-handling) and follow the directions in the readme to get some practice in gracefully handling errors and presenting them to the end user.
+For this challenge, we also provided [this code sandbox](https://codesandbox.io/s/great-wildflower-o8ibx?file=/src/index.js) to run the client-side on there, in case you would prefer to use the deployed API instead of running the server locally on your machines.

 ## Key takeaways